Integrations and API that make data reliable across systems

 How we structure it

-We structure ownership and sync directions
+We structure sources of truth and synchronization directions

 What it does to the process

-no one knows which data is current
+no one knows which data is current or who can change it

 How we structure it

-We structure ownership and sync directions
+We structure sources of truth and synchronization directions

 The first visible signal